 Why Pursue a Career in Social Work?

 Individuals interested in a meaningful, people-centered profession should consider a career in social work.
-In the most basic sense, social workers help others for a living.
+Social workers help others for a living.
 They serve at-risk or underserved individuals, communities, and organizations.
 Social workers help those in need achieve their goals, access social services, and identify treatment options.
-Many of their clients cope with mental health issues, behavioral disorders, addiction, eating disorders, and terminal illnesses.
-Social workers also serve couples going through a divorce, families trying to adopt children, and students struggling in school.
-The career paths for social workers are as diverse as they are rewarding.
-In addition to a growing number of job openings, the field also boasts a competitive salary higher than the average wage for all occupations in the U.S.
+The career paths for social workers are diverse and can be rewarding.

-Because social workers must complete continuing education credits in order to renew their state social work license, the career requires a commitment to a lifetime of learning.
-Many states require social workers to fulfill continuing education requirements in specific subjects like ethics, domestic violence, and suicide prevention.
-In this way, social workers remain up-to-date on current developments in the field.
+Because social workers must complete continuing education credits to renew their state license, the career requires a commitment to a lifetime of learning.
+Many states require social workers to fulfill continuing education requirements in subjects like ethics, domestic violence, and suicide prevention.
+Social workers must remain up-to-date on current developments in the field.

 Where Can I Work as a Social Worker?